Using VLM Reasoning to Constrain Task and Motion Planning: Introduction

 As shown in~\cref{fig:overview}, we design a pipeline that guides a VLM to produce constraints that directly interface with an SMT-based task planner.
 In contrast to COAST, whose auxiliary PDDL constructions introduce significant search overhead, the SMT-based solver allows us to seamlessly incorporate constraints while using the original PDDL description.

-Through experiments on two challenging TAMP domains, we demonstrate that \method significantly decreases planning time by reducing or even eliminating replanning caused by downward refinement failures.
-We also show that our constraints consistently generalize zero-shot to unseen problem instances within a broader domain.
+Through experiments on three challenging TAMP domains, we demonstrate that \method significantly decreases planning time by reducing or even eliminating replanning caused by downward refinement failures.
+We also show that our constraints consistently generalize to unseen problem instances within a broader domain.